-In real estate, ingress is the right entering a property or location, while egress refers to the act of leaving or exiting that same property or location.
-Most commonly, ingress and egress rights refer to the right of a property owner or tenant to enter and leave the property using a specific path or driveway which does not belong to them.
+In real estate, ingress is the right to enter a property or location, while egress refers to the act of leaving or exiting that same property or location.
+Most commonly, ingress and egress rights refer to the right of a property owner or tenant to enter and leave the property using a specific path or driveway that does not belong to them.

 To fully understand ingress and egress rights, you should also understand easements.
-An easement is the right to use the property of another person to a limited extent, and most often in cases dealing with ingress and egress.
+An easement is the right to use the property of another person to a limited extent.
+Easements are important because you typically obtain ingress and egress rights through easements.
 Basically, you need an “access” easement if you ever need to cross over the property of another person to enter or exit your own property.
 A great example would be having an easement to cross someone’s driveway to reach your garage if you share that piece of property.

 Typically, any property that doesn’t have ingress or egress rights of its own will require access easement rights over any adjacent private properties.
 These are very limited rights that only allow you to use other pieces of property in very limited ways.

 For instance, a landlocked property may use one or more easements to access public roads by using the private roadways of other private properties nearby.

 If you’re buying landlocked property, however, don’t always assume that a gravel road or a similar path is necessarily the easement point.
 It may be a different location due to the property needs of the surrounding private territory.
 Fortunately, house deeds and other legal documents should have all easements officially recorded for records.

 Any landlocked property owner has to negotiate ingress and egress easement agreements with adjoining property owners as soon as possible.
 This is often covered as standard procedure when a new landlocked property is being purchased.

 The details of an easement can vary.
 For instance, some ingress or egress easements will only allow for foot traffic or may allow for single file car movement.
 It’s ultimately up to both parties included reaching an agreement.